gwenf/auto-api-ui/README.md

 * Users can run the app from the UI
 * Users can update endpoints and options after generating
 * Generate config file and documentation for API

-## Ideas

-## Need to Have

-* Need a basic user interface where users can generate endpoints
-* Need to be able to return data from endpoints
-* Only Mongo

-## Want to Have

-## Nice to Have

-* Users can choose their database